-Physical Preparation for Team Sports
+Physical Preparation for Team Sports: Weekly Plans

 Mini-Blocks inside the week

-Training week can be further divided into three mini-blocks: (1) recovery, (2) load and (3) taper.
+Training week can be further divided into three mini-blocks: (1) recovery, (2) load, and (3) taper.

-Each mini-block have a specific purpose, but also specific variation that could be implemented (but the whole week needs to be taken into consideration).
-In the order of importance, we are planning for recovery mini-block first, then the taper mini-block, and if there are extra days left we can schedule the loading mini-block.
+Each mini-block have a specific purpose, but also a specific variation that could be implemented (but the whole week needs to be taken into consideration).
+In order of importance, we are planning for the recovery mini-block first, then the taper mini-block, and if there are extra days left we can schedule the loading mini-block.
 This depends on the duration of the week plan and other circumstances (e.g. extending the recovery phase to give players extra rest after the dense competition period).

 The recovery mini-block also helps to cool the heads after the game and different variations can help, more or less, in this regard.
 Games can become very emotional, and cooling the heads before the game analysis can help bring more objective feedback.

 It is known both from practice and research that the highest fatigue happens on the 2nd day after the game.
-This is important insight to keep in mind and we can take this into account in different ways when we plan the recovery mini-block.
+This is an important insight to keep in mind and we can take this into account in different ways when we plan the recovery mini-block.

 There are pretty much two variations of the recovery mini-block, depending on the order of the day off and recovery session and they take different solutions to the above problems, as well the transition to the loading mini-block.